alexsaavedraa/CS396_SNAKES/README.md

 # CS396_SNAKES

 BASED ON REDDIT R/LUDOBOTS.
 ONLY VERIFIED WITH WINDOWS 11.
-Ludobots is a robot simulation based on pybullet. it runs a basic physics simulation that allows you to rapidly iterate robot designs, or, in this case, randomly generate and evolve them
+Ludobots is a robot simulation based on pybullet. it runs a basic physics simulation that allows you to rapidly iterate robot designs, or, in this case, randomly generate and evolve them.
+Note: large portions of this code are not written by myself, but only adapted from another ludobots assignment on github.
+The assignment to create snakes is only a small part of the whole of the ludobots project and I believe that my code is sufficiently new
 instructions: right click in file explorer, then select run in terminal from context menu. run with "python main.py"
 ![image](https://user-images.githubusercontent.com/114758213/218650603-555e88a9-2663-4421-8c5d-c8850d5b2206.png)